Acting under a description: Ian Hacking

 The implications of this philosophy of intentional action were extended by Ian Hacking.
 His argument is as follows: people talk about themselves as intentional beings.
 Descriptions of acts are almost always descriptions of how an act was intended.
 A person offers an explanation of why he or she acts thus and so.
 The array of descriptions available to an individual depend on the descriptions available to the society in which the individual resides.
 Hence, the media, the expertise of psychologists, physicians and scientists as well as the folk understandings of cultural communities all provide descriptions; descriptions that can be assumed by an individual as he or she acts.

 Acting under a description has important implications for interpreting our selves.
 Self-understanding involves understanding our acts and hence understanding the descriptions under which we act.
-This issue has been illustrated with discussions of particular cases such as autism and multiple personality disorder.
+This issue has been illustrated with discussions of particular cases such as autism and dissociative identity disorder.
 In contemporary society, the descriptions under which people act constitute the kind of act and the kind of person that commits the act.
 By illustration, a child pushes another child in the playground.
 If asked why he did that, he might answer "to show who's boss", "because I have ADHD", or "because I was provoked".
 Hacking is not concerned with which description best suits the act, but rather, how the descriptions under which people act depend on the descriptions available to them.